 There are however few guiding principles to building a successful vignette.

 The ideal vignette has height, depth and layers.
 Layering objects of varying size in front of each other or overlapping them is an easy way to build interest.
-Normally you'd start with the largest items at the back, maybe a picture, a mirror or a taller vase.
+Normally you’d start with the largest items at the back, maybe a picture, a mirror or a taller vase.
 Varying the height of the displayed items makes the eye move around and invokes visual interest.
 Remember that putting everything in a straight line can look awkward.
-You've probably noticed on the images above the artwork is hung really low to the horizontal surface but you could equally lean a picture or book against the wall instead (very helpful if you are renting).
+You’ve probably noticed on the images above the artwork is hung really low to the horizontal surface but you could equally lean a picture or book against the wall instead (very helpful if you are renting).
 Scale is important too.
 If everything is the same size your focal point isn’t going to be easy to discern, so remember to include small accessories as well as tall or over sized pieces.
-Clustering and spacing helps create dynamic between items.
+Clustering and spacing helps to create a dynamic between items.
 The closer items are to each other infers they are part of a group but be careful not to overcrowd.
 There also needs to be a focal point, the place you want the eye to rest the longest – usually the most interesting item.

 The colour you use is purely down to you and your interior scheme.
 It is possible to create calmness though pale shades or through tones of the same colour, equally you can help create drama by using high contrast.
 If you then add items with unexpected or an unusual texture or different finishes such as a gloss finish and rough beside each other this can also help make your display more dramatic.
 The idea hardest to convey is balance (above image).
 I’m not talking about symmetry here, more about being careful that one item doesn’t overpower others in the grouping.
 Use odd numbers of objects in asymmetrical configurations for the most casual yet aesthetically pleasing vignettes.
 BUT beware of the over used power of three!
 If everything is in groups of three it feels a little odd.
 As with all things these principles are not cast in stone so above all else have a little fun.